An explanation of a few terms we use in this policy

 - anyone else that we need to contact so that we can carry out your instructions (such as someone that you've set up a payment to).

-We won't sell or give away your personal information to people outside The Warehouse Group for marketing purposes.
+We won't sell or give away your personal information to people outside The SBS Group or The Warehouse Group for marketing purposes.

 The law might require us to give someone your information